 Reflections: As we start the new year, we reflect on the past year and what happened good or bad.
 The new year also gives us a new beginning to change the bad and make the year a better one than the last.
 Don’t be afraid to try something different and if it doesn’t work, then you can say “At least I tried.”
 Lions are also changing for the better. read more…

 Find complete information in the Newsletter:

-- Club event flyers and info
+- Club event info

 - Monthly Membership & Activities Report (prev. month)